nicocrm/aqueduct-sync/README.md

     // in cleanse, we can reference only fields that are listed in fields, but we can add
     // new fields as needed (in other word cleansing happens AFTER picking/mapping)
     // the localConnection parameter is the connection that was configured on the main aqueduct instance
-    // this can return a cleaned record or a promise to one
+    // this can return a cleaned record or a promise to one (or false, to cancel)
     // the function will be invoked with the scope set to the pipe configuration object
     cleanse: function(rec, localConnection) {
       return {